 The majority of defendants plead not guilty at an arraignment.
 Criminal defense attorneys often advise their clients to plead not guilty at this stage.
-If a suspect pleads not guilty, the prosecutor must gather enough evidence to prove beyond a reasonable doubt that the defendant is guilty.
-This plea also gives the defense ample time to investigate the case, review the evidence, and create a defense, or engage in plea negotiations.
+If a defendant pleads not guilty, the prosecutor must gather enough evidence to prove beyond a reasonable doubt that the defendant is guilty.
+This plea also gives the defense ample time to investigate the case, review the evidence, create a defense, or engage in plea negotiations.

 Pleading guilty means that you accept all the charges leveled against you.
-The judge may sentence the defendant at an arraignment either based on the judge’s assessment of the crime or pursuant to an agreement between the defense and the prosecutor.
-In a more serious offense, the judge usually sets a separate sentence hearing.
-The judge may also request for a pre-sentence report.
+After a guilty plea, the judge may sentence the defendant either based on the judge’s assessment of the crime or pursuant to an agreement between the defense and the prosecutor.
+In a more serious offense, the judge usually sets a separate sentencing hearing.
+The judge may also request a pre-sentence report.

 Also known as nolo contendere, this plea means that the defendant acknowledges that the prosecutor has ample evidence against him.
-However, pleading no contest means that the defendant still doesn’t admit fault or plead guilty.
+However, pleading no contest means that the defendant still does not admit guilt.
 If a defendant gives a no contest plea, the court proceeds in the same way it would if the defendant pleaded guilty.

-Often, if you hire private counsel, you may waive an arraignment, especially if you have an experienced Florida criminal defense attorney in your corner.
-Your attorney will communicate with the prosecutor and the court on your behalf.
-Your criminal defense attorney can also present a waiver of arraignment in writing, and the court can allow you to waive arraignment and arrange another hearing on conditions of release.
+Often, if you hire private counsel, you may waive an arraignment.
+This is common if you have an experienced Florida criminal defense attorney in your corner.
+Your attorney will communicate with the prosecutor and the court on your behalf to present a waiver of arraignment in writing.
+In response, the court can allow you to waive arraignment and arrange another hearing.

-If you’ve been arrested in Florida and charged with a crime, you should consult a knowledgeable criminal defense attorney.
-Your attorney will help get you out of custody and represent you during the arraignment process.
-You should not wait too long to contact an attorney; ideally, you should contact an attorney immediately after you’re arrested.
+If you have been arrested in Florida or charged with a crime, you should consult a knowledgeable criminal defense attorney.
+Your attorney will help you during the arraignment process.
+You should not wait too long to contact an attorney; ideally, you should contact an attorney immediately after you are arrested.

 Posted in Estate Planning